rust-lang/rust/README.md

 `MIRIFLAGS="-Zmiri-disable-stacked-borrows" cargo miri run` runs the program without checking the aliasing of references.

-Miri supports cross-execution: if you want to run the program as if it was a Linux program, you can do `cargo miri run --target x86_64-unknown-linux-gnu`.
-This is particularly useful if you are using Windows, as the Linux target is much better supported than Windows targets.

 When compiling code via `cargo miri`, the `cfg(miri)` config flag is set.
 You can use this to ignore test cases that fail under Miri because they do things Miri does not support: